KatVolkova/study-cards-frontend/README.md

 - [React Router Documentation](https://reactrouter.com/en/main) — Used for handling navigation and route protection between different pages.
 - [Codevolution - React Router DOM Tutorial (YouTube)](https://www.youtube.com/watch?v=Ul3y1LXxzdU) — used to get better understanding of `react-router-dom` for navigation.
 - [Axios Documentation](https://axios-http.com/docs/intro) — used for sending API requests between the front-end and back-end.
+- [API Tutorial - Fetch Data with Axios - (Example in React)](https://www.youtube.com/watch?v=bMRrSqWFKqM) used for better understanding of using Axios in React
 - [W3 schools](https://www.w3schools.com/) - used for general documentation
 - [ChatGPT](https://openai.com/index/chatgpt/) - used for general debugging along with other tools and coding advice
 - [Stackoverflow](https://stackoverflow.com/) - used for general code advice